PlanQK/planqk-platform-docs/cookbook/cookbook-java/index.md

 Following this [link](https://docs.platform.planqk.de/en/latest/platform_instructions/additional_information.html#organizations) you can find more information about organizations and how to create one.

-To perform operations in organization-context, you need to add the ID of your organization to the respective API operations For example, the `createService(...)` methode has an `organizationId` parameter that must be use in this regard.
+To perform operations in organization-context, you need to add the ID of your organization to the respective API operations For example, the `createManagedService(...)` methode has an `organizationId` parameter that must be use in this regard.
 If this parameter is set to `null`, you operate in your personal space.

 > The ID of your organization can be found on your [organization details page](https://platform.planqk.de/settings/organizations) on the PlanQK Platform.